 I specialize in pain management and have received advanced training in trigger point therapy.
 This style is a hands-on approach that provides quick and efficient pain relief.
 I also specialize in treating mental health concerns and urogenital conditions (especially interstitial cystitis, or IC).

 I am dedicated to providing the best care possible, and strive to enhance my knowledge.
-I am currently studying Qi Gong under Dr. Stephen Jackowicz and am working on a Trauma-Informed Care certification by Acupuncturists Without Borders.
+To continue honing in on my specialty in mental health, I am currently working on a Trauma-Informed Care certification through Acupuncturists Without Borders.
 I am also trained in crisis intervention through the Johns Hopkins method for providing Psychological First Aid (PFA).

 For fun, I have recently picked up climbing and love to go bouldering at Brooklyn Boulders!